Upgrade an Astro project to Airflow 3

 Prerequisites

-• Astro CLI >=1.34.0 installed on your local machine
+- Astro CLI >=1.34.0 installed on your local computer

-• Your Astro project directory
+- Your Astro project folder

-Step 1: Prepare Your Local Project for Airflow 3
+Step 1: Prepare your local project for Airflow 3

-Before upgrading to Airflow 3, you must test your dags and dependencies locally to identify and resolve any compatibility issues.
+Before upgrading to Airflow 3, you must test your Dags and dependencies locally to identify and resolve any compatibility issues.

 Astro Runtime for 3.0 and higher includes only the provider packages required to run on Astro.
 Previous versions contained additional providers, and if you are using those providers you must explicitly add them to your requirements.txt.